OGRECave/ogre-next/Docs/src/manual/Rendering/HlmsThreading.md

 }
 ```

-@note Whenever a function provides a tid you must assume it is being executed in a worker thread and thus take all the necessary precautions if your code accesses a shared resource.
+@note Whenever a function provides a tid you must assume it is being executed in a worker thread and thus take all the necessary precautions if your code accesses a shared resource (such as using a mutex, or using the tid parameter to index per-thread storage).

 Other functions such as Ogre::HlmsListener::preparePassHash don't ask for a tid.
 This always means the function is being called from the main rendering thread unless stated otherwise by the documentation.
 When calling setProperty/getProperty \& co. you must use `Ogre::Hlms::kNoTid`. e.g.: